Symptoms and pain of endometriosis: what do you need to know?

 How do the symptoms of endometriosis evolve?

-Is endometriosis a problem for life?
+Is endometriosis a lifelong problem?
 Are there times when the signs of this endometrial disorder subside?

 Menopause occurs when the ovaries stop working, causing estrogen levels to fall.
 At this stage of life, adhesions become inactive over time, but do not disappear.
-On the other hand, the symptoms will disappear as ssettles in.
+Symptoms, on the other hand, will disappear as menopause progresses.
 In the case of artificial menopause, studies have shown a 90% disappearance of symptoms.

 During pregnancy

-What are the pains and symptoms of endometriosis?
+What are the symptoms and pain of endometriosis?

 Pain is one of the first warning signs when looking for endometriosis.
-But irregular and abundant periods , digestive and urinary disorders, dyspareunia (pain during sexual intercourse) and infertility are also symptoms.
+But irregular, heavy periods, digestive and urinary disorders, dyspareunia (pain during sexual intercourse) and infertility are also symptoms.

 You may also like :